fabferri/about-k8s/aks-hands-on/aks-04/Readme.md

    ms.date="11/12/2023"
    ms.author="fabferri" />

-# Azure Kubernetes Service (AKS): 3rd hands-on - Limits and Requests
+# AKS hands-on: 4th episode - Limits and Requests

 ### <a name="login in azure subscription"></a> STEP 1: Login in the Azure subscription and create the Kubernetes cluster
 The following setup has been done in Windows host with Azure CLI installed locally.